Meet Our Testing Team

 The same qualities which earned the Puffy an excellent score in pressure relief caused problems for it in this category.
 Memory foam, particularly the extra-soft, low-density variety used by Puffy, offers very little ‘bounce’.
 Additionally, though the foam returns to shape reasonably quickly, the cradling sensation and the delay in responsiveness can make changing positions more difficult.

 The Puffy does offer some benefits in this category, such as very low noise and increased traction across the mattress surface.
+Edge support is also above-average compared to other all-foam models.
 However, its drawbacks resulted in a lower score.

 In this section, we’ll cover how well the Puffy performed in different weight categories.